 Baby showers can be one of the best parties to attend.
 But trying to figure out what to give, without busting your budget, can be daunting.
 Here are a few frugal baby shower gift ideas to get the wheels turning in your brain and keep your checking account full.

-Ahh the infamous baby registry.
-It can be so inviting to guests to just look down an online list, pick a gift and call it a day.
-But, by really paying attention to what is chosen, you can see what products are important to the mom-to-be and what kind of shower this may turn out to be.
+The infamous baby registry.
+It can be so inviting to guests to just look down an online list, pick a gift, and call it a day.
+But, by paying attention to what is chosen, you can see what products are important to the mom-to-be and what kind of shower this may turn out to be.

-For example, if most of her picks have to do with breast feeding, you know that is something truly important to her and you can gift accordingly.
-In the same aspect, if you see 200 dollar dressers and 600 dollar cribs listed, you can assume that this party just might be a bit more upscale and too rich for your blood.
+For example, if most of her picks have to do with breastfeeding, you know that’s something truly important to her and can gift accordingly.
+In the same aspect, if you see 200 dollar dressers and 600 dollar cribs listed, you can assume this party just might be a bit more upscale.

 The best part is that once you figure these hints out, you do NOT have to buy gifts right from the registry.
 You’ll be able to keep the new mama’s wish list in mind and randomly find frugal baby shower gifts in places where you actually shop, like your favorite department stores or even the grocery store.